SullyC25/Week4/README.md

 - Flattened into a table (`lon, lat, time, SLA`).
 - Saved per-track files for later use.

-when looking at the data I had to process it this way as the Jason-3 follows fixed ground tracks, so SRAL data needed to be reshaped to align for collocation.

 **Output:**
 - Flattened track files in `/Preprocessing`